JeeWeetje/iot-workshop/TheThingsNetwork.md

 Follow the workshop facilitator connecting the sensors.
 A few important things:

-- The Button VCC pin (red cable) is connected to the `5v` pin on the The Things Uno
+- The Button VCC pin (red cable) is connected to the `5v` pin on the 'The Things Uno'
-- The Button SIG/OUT (brown cable) pin is connected to the digital pin `4` (fifth pin in the pin header) on the The Things Uno
+- The Button SIG/OUT (brown cable) pin is connected to the digital pin `4` (fifth pin in the pin header) on the 'The Things Uno'
-- The Button GND pin (white cable) is connected to one of the `GND` pins on the The Things Uno
+- The Button GND pin (white cable) is connected to one of the `GND` pins on the 'The Things Uno'
-- The LED SIG/IN pin (blue cable) is connected to the digital pin `10` on the The Things Network Uno
+- The LED SIG/IN pin (blue cable) is connected to the digital pin `10` on the 'The Things Uno'
-- The LED GND pin (brown cable) is connected to one of the `GND` pins on the The Things Uno
+- The LED GND pin (brown cable) is connected to one of the `GND` pins on the 'The Things Uno'

 Your device and sensors should be connected as follows: